-The Leopard Boa (Boa constrictor imperator) originated from a litter of what were believed to be normal Sonoran Desert Boas, produced by Hans Winner (Germany).
+The Leopard Boa (Boa imperator) originated from a litter of what were believed to be normal Sonoran Desert Boas, produced by Hans Winner (Germany).
 Later Hans proved the Leopard trait as inheritable.
-Hans bred the offspring of the first pairing back to their parents and to each other, producing more leopard boas.
-Therefore proving the gene to be a recessive (heterozygous) trait.
-Leopard boas were named from their unique looking facial features along their face and lips, making them appear to have “whiskers”.
+Hans bred the offspring of the first pairing back to their parents and to each other, producing more Leopard Boas.
+Therefore, proving the gene to be a recessive (heterozygous) trait.
+Leopard Boas were named from their unique looking facial features along their face and lips, making them appear to have “whiskers”.

-Leopard boas are highly variable in color and pattern.
+Leopard Boas are highly variable in color and pattern.
 Their dorsal pattern can range from varying numbers of spots that run from head to tail.
 Some animals may have a combination of spots, strips, or a combination of both.
-Their abdomens tends to range from orange to red in color, and can have varying degrees of speckling.
-Often Leopards will have a pink/orange/gold colored head, and nearly black eyes.
+Their abdomens tend to range from orange to red in color and can have varying degrees of speckling.
+Often Leopards will have a pink/orange/gold colored head, and black eyes.

 Heterozygous “het” characteristics of Leopard Boas

 Heterozygous Leopard Boas are “visual HETs”, meaning that het neonates have a visual characteristic that indicates they carry the Leopard gene.
 These HETs tend to have jet black eyes and often fully connected “bow-tie” saddles.
 The leopard gene is highly variable in pattern, and gestation temperatures can have a factor in influencing the patterns of boas.
 Therefore, accurately choosing visual HETs is not 100% reliable.
 Sonoran Boas are typically smaller boas, measuring approximately 1.5 meters (5 feet) in adult length.

 These are awesome dark little boas, with incredible iridescence.